UCSBCarpentry/2019-01-25-UCSBLibrary/index.md

 [Please register using EventBrite](https://www.eventbrite.com/e/software-carpentry-125-26-2019-tickets-54619899590)

 <strong>SOLD OUT!
-We will open registration for a second workshop soon.
+We will open registration for a February 21-22 workshop soon.
 If you would like to be on a waiting list,
   please email collaboratory@library.ucsb.edu</strong>

 <h2 id="general">General Information</h2>